 “I was afraid,” she says.
 “I didn’t know what to say.”

 Yes, it is done, but whether for the last time remains uncertain.
-Perhaps now Jack will learn that what he really needs is already his, and that all he has to do is ask for it.
+Perhaps Jack will learn that what he needs is already his and that all he has to do is ask for it.
 But who can say?
 At the moment, I’m still invisible, hardly a consideration in his plan for self-reconstruction.
-He is still thinking in terms of the conduit, of his most recent failure as a signpost on the “inescapable” highway.
+He is still thinking in terms of the conduit of his most recent, shallow failure as a signpost on the “inescapable” highway.